-For more than a decade, Northwestern has built relationships and affiliations with a wide variety of healthcare and academic organizations and corporate partners.
+For more than a decade, Northwestern has built relationships and affiliations with a wide variety of healthcare organizations, social service agencies, specialty care providers, academic institutions, international and corporate partners.
 We continue to forge strategic relationships to advance and promote natural approaches to health through education, research, clinical services and community engagement.

 Northwestern’s work is supported by financial and in-kind contributions that have enabled us to expand our facilities, strengthen the quality of our academic and research programs, and provide unique clinical experiences for our students.

 We have enhanced the clinical experiences we provide our students and the integrated care provided to patients through our partnerships in health care and higher education.

 Beginning in 2000, Northwestern established affiliations with a variety of hospitals, social service agencies, specialty care providers and academic institutions.

 The Penny George Institute for Health and Healing at Abbott Northwestern Hospital provides complementary therapies and integrative medicine.
 In addition to testing new models of care, the institute has been providing hospital-based clinical experiences for students in Northwestern's College of Acupuncture and Oriental Medicine and School of Massage Therapy since 2005.